 The Centre for Medical Cannabis called Jersey Hemp “one of the most compliant, high quality and accurately labelled products that we tested.”

-CBD creams and gels for arthritis
+CBD creams and gels

 CBD can also be administered via creams and gels applied to the skin.
 These are split into two types, topical and transdermal.